The Human Truth Foundation

 q=199.

 Kazakhstan is generally poor at ensuring human rights and freedom compared to the rest of the world.
-And finally, it does worse than average in the rate of gender bias (from 7 indicators)19 (still good for Asia), eliminating modern slavery20, commentary in Human Rights Watch reports21, supporting personal, civil & economic freedoms22, LGBT equality23, freethought24, supporting press freedom25 and in its average Freedom in the World rating.
+Kazakhstan does worse than average in terms of the rate of gender bias (from 7 indicators)20 (still low for Asia), commentary in Human Rights Watch reports21, supporting personal, civil & economic freedoms22, freethought23, supporting press freedom24 and in its average Freedom in the World rating.
+And finally, it falls into the worst 20 when it comes to combatting modern slavery25.
 LGBT folk hide their sexual orientation out of fear of reprisals or discrimination, and they face hostility from authorities26.
 Kazakhstan seemed determined in 2017 to make its overall record even worse; suppressing independent trade union activity and persecuting critics and journalists, and threatening to further decrease citizen's religious freedoms26.
 Torture and ill-treatment in detention persist26.

 For tables, charts and commentary, see: